 - Return the chicken thighs to the pan, submerging them in the sauce, cover the pan, turn down to simmer, and cook for another 5-7 minutes.

-- Stir in the leafy greens, and cook for another 3-4 minutes, either uncovered if you’d like the sauce to reduce a bit more, or you can cover the pan if you’re happy with the sauce’s consistency and/or are using thicker leaves like kale that require a bit more steam to cook.
+- Stir in the leafy greens and lime juice, and cook for another 3-4 minutes, either uncovered if you’d like the sauce to reduce a bit more, or you can cover the pan if you’re happy with the sauce’s consistency and/or are using thicker leaves like kale that require a bit more steam to cook.
 Test the chicken to make sure it’s cooked through (at least 165°F on an instant-read thermometer).

 - Serve, garnished with cilantro, and a spoon for slurping up the sauce.
 Since my hubby has been eating pretty strictly SIBO-friendly for about two years, and the night was cold with sideways rain blowing against our windows, we cheated and took a little bit of comfort in the form of jasmine rice.
 Please don’t follow our bad example if you are still in the early stages of healing. 😉 ❤